 Looking for an easy bread pudding recipe?
-This Fruit Cake Bread Pudding can be put together in minutes and is a great way to jazz up leftover fruit cake!
-Dotted with white chocolate and sprinkled with pomegranate, it’s one delicious bite
+This fruit cake bread pudding can be put together in minutes and is a great way to jazz up leftover fruit cake!
+Dotted with white chocolate and sprinkled with pomegranate, it’s one delicious bite.

 When you think of fruit, you don’t usually tend to think of cake or vice versa.
 However, it’s so popular this time of year, especially here in Newfoundland.

 Easy Bread Pudding Recipe Using Leftover Fruit Cake

-However, the gifted cake is huge and it’s a lot for hubby and I. This fruit cake bread pudding is an easy, and delicious, way to use up some of that cake and enjoy it in a new and exciting form.
+However, the gifted cake is huge, and it’s a lot for hubby and I. This fruit cake bread pudding is an easy, and delicious, way to use up some of that cake and enjoy it in a new and exciting form.

-How to Make Bread Pudding
+How to Make It

-- Pour over liquid mixture of milk, cream, eggs, vanilla and orange zest
+- Pour over liquid mixture of milk, cream, eggs, vanilla and orange zest.

-- Press down so the cake soaks up the milk mixture
+- Press down so the cake soaks up the milk mixture.

 - Sprinkle with chocolate chunks and bake.

-- Garnish with pomegranate and walnuts
+- Garnish with pomegranate and walnuts.

 Fruit Cake Bread Pudding

-- 3/4 cup milk
+- ¾ cup milk

-- 1/3 cup heavy cream
+- ⅓ cup heavy cream

-- 2 eggs -I used large
+- 2 large eggs

-- 1/2 tsp pure vanilla extract
+- ½ teaspoon pure vanilla extract

-- 2 oz white chocolate -roughly chopped
+- 2 ounces white chocolate, roughly chopped

-- 1/3 cup walnuts -roughly chopped
+- ⅓ cup roughly chopped walnuts

-- 3 tbsp pomegranate arils
+- 3 tablespoons pomegranate arils